 It could happen anytime - right after the Hero suffers a rather painful defeat by the villain of the week; when their Love Interest dies or is kidnapped with him helpless to do anything; While they're busy recovering from a Heroic BSoD; or even just moments after he receives a rather shocking reveal that leaves him questioning his very existence - when the character is suffering from trauma and just feeling plain bad about themselves, it's obviously the perfect time to tell them something that will just add salt to already stinging wounds.

-It can be a secret the character's wasn't suppose to learn about yet, a Love Confession, or it may be the character confiding in something the Hero (in their current state of mind) finds heart breaking or morally reprehensible.
+It can be a secret the characters weren't suppose to learn about yet, a Love Confession, or it may be the character confiding in something the Hero (in their current state of mind) finds heart breaking or morally reprehensible.
 Heck, they might even be revealing they were working for the bad guys all along - just so long as they do it at a bad moment.

 The Hero can respond in many ways - they could get upset and take out the stress they're feeling on the confessor, they could be shocked and the confession ends up adding to the drama they're dealing with, or they could try to deal with it and cause a huge misunderstanding and even lead to a Kick the Dog Moment, they may even not react at all or get even more depressed, but it usually ends up making things worse.
 How it's handled all depends on the writer, and can end up inciting a What the Hell, Hero? from the audience and possibly a few characters for the confessor's insensitivity or the reveal itself.
 Expect the confessor to feel really guilty later on.

 Compare to Accidental Public Confession and "We're Live" Realization.
 Can overlap with Moment Killer.
 Also see Unwitting Instigator of Doom - where doing so cause major backlash in the story plot.
 See Not Now, Kiddo when a character dismisses a confession because he is too busy with other things.

 No Real Life Examples please.